blendhit-labs/blendhit-program-library/README.md

 # Notes
-- Blendhit is a decentralized 3D & Animation Studio under active development providing 3D assets for DiscoSea Marketplace.
-All interfaces and implementations are subject to change.
+- Blendhit is a decentralized 3D Asset Store under active development.
+- All interfaces and implementations are subject to change.